ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 assert palindrome("rotator")
 ```

-Sometimes a function that is not expressed in tail-call form can be converted
+Sometimes a function that is not expressed in tail-call form can be converted to
-to that form.
-For example the following middle recursion:
+that form.
+For example the following middle recursive function:

 [Run Step by Step Online](https://pythontutor.com/visualize.html#code=def%20sum_integer_up_to_n%28n%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20%22%22%22Sums%20all%20integers%20from%20zero%20to%20n.%20Using%20middle%20recursion%22%22%22%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%200%0A%20%20%20%20%0A%20%20%20%20return%20n%20%2B%20sum_integer_up_to_n%28n%20-%201%29%0A%0Aassert%20sum_integer_up_to_n%280%29%20%3D%3D%200%0Aassert%20sum_integer_up_to_n%281%29%20%3D%3D%201%0Aassert%20sum_integer_up_to_n%283%29%20%3D%3D%206%0Aassert%20sum_integer_up_to_n%285%29%20%3D%3D%2015&cumulative=false&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false){: target="_blank"}